Growth Trends for Related Jobs

 Opportunities and Pay

 Advancing medical technology and an aging population are increasing the demand for respiratory therapists and technicians.
-The U.S. Bureau of Labor Statistics projects a 28 percent growth in respiratory therapist jobs between 2010 and 2020.
+The U.S. Bureau of Labor Statistics projects a 23 percent growth in respiratory therapist jobs between 2020 and 2030.
 Salaries for therapists are generally higher than for technicians.
-As of 2012, the median salary for respiratory therapists was $55,870 a year compared with $46,760 for technicians.
-The 10 percent of therapists earning the least made less than $40,980, while the top 10 percent were paid more than $75,430.
-The corresponding figures for respiratory therapy technicians were $31,590 and $66,530, respectively.